ChrisPritchard/ctf-writeups/wip-stapler-1.md

 ```

 Which does look like the possible content of the actual tmp dir on the machine.
 Importantly, I discover I can actually upload files into this tmp dir.
 Hmm.

+## Port 12380

+I had taken a look at this earlier with nc, but hadn't gotten far.
+I *should* have guessed it was a http/https port - I tested this now, given the wordpress archive.
+Sure enough, `http://192.168.1.74:12380` shows a holding page, with nothing interesting except an uncommon response header `dave: something doesn't look quite right here`.

+A nikto scan suggests the site has a ssl configured, and when I browse to `https://192.168.1.74:12380` I get something different: a blank page with the text `Internal Index Page!`